 On Windows you can usually rely on your graphics card's accompanying software to offer such functionality, and with X11 you can create a configuration file to add whatever setting might be missing.
-If you're using GNOME on Wayland, however, there currently doesn't seem to be a way to do this either through settings or via a configuration file.
+If you're using GNOME (and possibly other DEs) on Wayland, however, there currently doesn't seem to be a way to do this either through settings or via a configuration file.

 Fortunately, grub comes to the rescue.

 Let's first take a peek to see what your monitor or adapter actually reports as being supported.
 In order to see all the resolutions your monitor and/or adapter lists as being supported, open up a Terminal window and run the following command:

 This will return a list of all your graphics cards and the ports they have.
 If you only have one GPU (and no integrated graphics), you'll probably want to look for

 card0, but this command should help you see what applies to your specific system.

 Now that you know what card to look for, and what the exact name of the port your monitor is plugged in to, we can run the following command which should return a full list of supported resolutions.
 Substitute my